 A trademark is intellectual property, and the owner has the same rights as other types of assets, such as the ability to sell, license, or transfer their intellectual property.
 Trademark licensing and assignment are covered by the Trademark Act of 1999.
 A trademark transfer or allocation is the process of legally transferring the trademark title from the primary owner, also known as the assignor, to the recipient, also known as the assignee.
 The assignor, like any other owner of property or assets, has the right to sell, license, or transfer the trademark.
 Trademarks can be transferred using the Trademark Assignment Agreement or Trademark Licensing.
 The process of changing registered trademark ownership is referred to as the trademark assignment.

 To transfer ownership of a registered trademark to a third party, the assignor must first create and file a Trademark Assignment Agreement with the appropriate authorities.
 Before the assignment process can begin, the agreement must be submitted.
 However, this does not preclude a third party from using a registered trademark of a well-known company.
 When a trademark is assigned, ownership of the registered brand changes.
-When a trademark is granted a license, the original owner retains ownership and only a limited set of rights are granted to the third party.
+When Trademark Registration is done, the original owner retains ownership and only a limited set of rights are granted to the third party.
 The business goodwill may or may not be transferred as part of this assignment.
 The assignment must be recorded in the trademark register if the trademark is registered.
 A trademark can be transferred between two people through deeds, agreements, and so on.
 It is usually a one-time payment.
 An assignment deed is a common name for such trademark assignment/ agreement.
 In both cases, whether registered or unregistered, the assignee must apply to the Registrar within six months.

 In India, various types of Trademark Assignment are accepted.
 The parties would be classified according to their needs and requirements, and the Trademark Assignment agreement would be drafted accordingly.
 The following are the various types of trademark assignments in India: